steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Plug-in+Examples.md

 ## Note Expression Synth

-- Instrument Plug-in supporting [note expression](../Technical+Documentation/Change+History/3.5.0/INoteExpressionController.md) events
+- Instrument plug-in supporting [note expression](../Technical+Documentation/Change+History/3.5.0/INoteExpressionController.md) events
 - It shows how easy it is to use [**VSTGUI**](VSTGUI.md)
 - a **AUv3** version is available